foweyarttrail/foweyarttrail.github.io/README.md

 `image` : an image that you've uploaded (into the images folder)

-### if you want to have a gallery then create another folder in the _stops folder
+### if you want to have a gallery on the "info" page for the stop then create another folder in the _stops folder

 _stops/izzyminx : contains all the pictures for the izzyminx gallery